-This zone includes three activities to help children respond to what they have heard in the stories, and dig deeper into the lessons topic.
-You may want to set up each activity as a Growing Zone and have children rotate through in their Learning Pods, oryou may choose to do only one or two.
-This zone also includes an interactive Community Garden option.
+This section includes three activities to help children respond to what they have heard in the stories, and dig deeper into the lessons topic.
+Depending on your time frame and class size you can choose to do one or all three.
+For larger groups you may want to set up each activity as a Growing Station and have children rotate through in their Learning Pods.